 The musk ox resides in the frozen Arctic tundra areas of North America and Greenland.
-At one point the musk ox was wiped out of Europe and Alaska due to over-hunting.
-Their number are starting to bounce back after being successfully reintroduced.
+At one point these beasts were wiped out of Europe and Alaska due to over-hunting.
+Their numbers are starting to bounce back after being successfully reintroduced.
 These large herding critters are part of the Bovidae family.
 Even though they look like cattle, they are actually more closely related to sheep and goats than cows.
-There are 2 known subspecies of musk ox, the Greenland musk ox (aka the White-Faced musk ox) that are located in Greenland and the Canadian Arctic and the Barren Ground musk ox, found in mainland Canada.
+There are 2 known subspecies of musk ox, the Greenland (aka the White-Faced) that are located in Greenland and the Canadian Arctic and the Barren Ground, found in mainland Canada.
 They are listed as Least Concern by the IUCN.

 First the Stats…